Structured World Models

 This workshop will explore relevant timely key topics, including state-action representations, supervision sources, generalizable inductive biases, the role of (generative) simulation and video models, and trade-offs in downstream planning, control, policy learning and evaluation.

-We will bring together researchers from robotics, computer vision, and cognitive science.
+We will bring together researchers from robotics, machine learning, and computer vision.
 The workshop targets audiences in manipulation, world modeling, reinforcement learning, and sim-to-real learning.
 Posters, panels, and live polls will foster debate and cross-level dialogue, allowing attendees to actively contribute to discussions.

 Discussion Topics